johnzac/apache-kafka/README.md

 Configuration files:
 You'll have to edit the following config files: edit terraformDirectroy,botoDirectory and ansibleDirectory in deploy-kafka.sh to the corresponding ones on your local system.
-For boto, you will have to edit ansibleDirectory, aws region, aws user( ansible_ssh_user), private key and inventory filenames in config-client,config-kafka and config-server yml files.
+For boto, you will have to edit ansibleDirectory, aws region, aws user( ansible_ssh_user), private key and inventory filenames in config-client,config-kafka and config-server yml files ( Each service is handled independently).
 Edit terrafrom configuration.tf with your aws access and secret keys.
 The rest should work with the defaults.
 The tweakable configuration parameters for each service is in it's corresponding ansible role vars file.